Tyrrrz/Onova/Readme.md

 ## Features

 - Minimal configuration
-- In-place update via an external executable
 - Supported resolvers:
   - `LocalPackageResolver` - file system
   - `GithubPackageResolver` - GitHub releases
   - `WebPackageResolver` - web version manifest
 - Supported extractors:
   - `ZipPackageExtractor` - zip archives
-- Can be extended with custom providers
+- Can be extended with custom resolvers and extractors
+- Progress reporting and cancellation
 - Can apply packages of any version, not necessarily latest
-- No launchers or additional files needed
+- In-place update via an external executable
+- Automatically prompts for elevated privileges if necessary
+- Fully self-contained
 - Targets .NET Framework 4.6+

 ## Workflow